-Upon admission, and prior to each clinical course, students must present documentation that qualifies them to participate in clinical laboratory learning experiences.
+Upon admission, and prior to each clinical course, students must present documentation that qualifies them to participate in clinical learning experiences.
 This documentation is necessary for student health, patient/client safety, and to fulfill contractual agreements with clinical agencies.
-All students enrolled in a clinical nursing course must submit documentation as specified by CastleBranch.
+All students enrolled in a clinical nursing courses must submit documentation as specified by CastleBranch (admitted prior to 2023) or Viewpoint Screening (admitted 2023).
 This material must be up to date at all times while the student is enrolled in the nursing program.
 Students who fail to meet these requirements may be administratively withdrawn from the nursing course(s).
 Students are responsible for obtaining and ensuring they meet any other requirements of the clinical or educational agencies with which they affiliate.
 This may require additional vaccinations, clinical training, and/or policy training.

-Students are encouraged to also keep a file with documentation submitted to CastleBranch.
+Students are encouraged to also keep a file with documentation submitted to CastleBranch or Viewpoint screening.
 As a professional nurse you will be required to provide proof of immunity, CPR certification, etc. throughout your career.